 Most altitude related symptoms manifest themselves at night.
 We therefore recommend room and tent sharing from the onset of all our expeditions.
 Room share is always organised according to sex and where possible age groups.
 Obviously if you are climbing this mountain with a friend or partner then share rooms with them.
-If you have joined the team by yourself then it is highly likely that you will be sharing a room with your pre-assigned room buddy unless prior arrangements have been made If you would like your own room/tent, please let us know.
-How much will it cost to have a single room/tent?
-We can definitely arrange a single room, and a tent if you wish (though do see the question above on why we recommend tent sharing).
-A single supplement for the hotel nights is £190, and for the tents it's £50 so if you'd like a single supplement for the full expeditions, it'll be £240.

-India | 6,250m FAQ'S Do you use a mess tent for dining and relaxing?
+If you have joined the team by yourself then it is highly likely that you will be sharing a room with your pre-assigned room buddy unless prior arrangements have been made.
+If you would like your own hotel room, please contact the office to make arrangements, a modest single supplement fee will be requested.
+Do you use a mess tent for dining and relaxing?
 Yes, we provide dining tents for meals and to relax and wind down in after a day's walking.

-Will the camp be freshly set up or will we be staying at existing camps at a set site on the way up?
+India | 6,153m FAQ'S Will the camp be freshly set up or will we be staying at existing camps at a set site on the way up?
 What will the lavatorial facilities be?
 There are no fixed camps in the mountains, so we carry all camping gear with us on horses, pitching camp near some of the reliable water sources.
 In terms of the camp "facilities", there is a portaloo toilet in its own tent, and a shower tent.
-I have seen some companies offer an additional night at high camp - why does 360 not opt for this plan?
-There are several reasons for not having a high camp The main reasons for this are: - High Camp is colder, windier and rocky, which affects the sleep and rest of the climbers, which results in climbers are more exhausted on climbing day.
-BC is more warmer, less windy and climbers have more energy for summit day. - No water and enough space to put tents for both clients and crew. - The distance from BC to HC is only about 1 hour 30 which doesn't make a big difference. - Horses cannot go beyond BC, so we need to have extra porters to carry all gear to HC, which will increase the cost.
 Health and Safety Am I likely to suffer from altitude sickness on this expedition?
 There are different types of altitude sickness.
 Although our acclimatisation regime ensures that everybody enjoys the best possible chance of getting high on the mountain, altitude related problems can happen.
 The most common of this is high altitude sickness - AMS (Acute Mountain Sickness).
 Symptoms for this can include headaches, nausea and vomiting.
 This sounds quite dramatic but generally this is just the process your body naturally goes through to adjust to the higher altitudes and the reduced partial pressure of the atmosphere.
 For some people the acclimatisation process takes a little longer than others.
 For our guides this is all part and parcel of ascending a 6,000m peak and, although we assess each client's personal situation carefully, we also further consider the compounding effects of dehydration brought on by excessive vomiting and loss of appetite.
+AMS might sound frightening but our guides are fully trained (and highly experienced) in helping relieve your personal symptoms and providing advice on how to best proceed.

-India | 6,250m
+India | 6,153m

 FAQ'S

 What can I do to help prevent AMS?